lynnlangit/learning-cloud/README.md

 ## What is Here

 This Repo contains links to **100+ resources** I've created for you to learn to work on the public cloud.
 Links to artifacts are included for AWS, Azure, GCP or Alibaba Cloud.
+I've also created a `CLOUD-PATTERNS` section to share best practice patterns and tools.

 ### New in 2022